|

 Family Histories

-links East Bay Asian Local Development Corporation
+Rosalyn's links East Bay Asian Local Development Corporation

-and Favorite Sites
+Helpful and Favorite Sites

 |

-On November 8, 1905, Hoon Owyang (a.k.a.
-Owyang Koon Cheung) disembarked from the SS Empress of China in Vancouver, BC.
+Tonai "A-files" found Through the Freedom of Information Act, we have been able to obtain the wartime files for Gengoro Tonai.
+A produce merchant in San Pedro, California, he was arrested by the FBI on December 7, 1941.
+The files show an odyssey throughout Department of Justice camps throughout the American west and his only "crime" appeared to have been a donation to an organization that supported Japanese maritime causes.
+Despite this harsh treatment, Mr. Tonai became a naturalized citizen in 1955.
+More details to follow.
+Owyang family roots On November 8, 1905, Hoon Owyang (later also known as Owyang Koon Cheung when he got married) disembarked from the SS Empress of China in Vancouver, BC.
 He took a train to Sumas, Washington, where on November 18, he applied to land in the United States as a Chinese merchant of Yau Lan Moon, Canton.
 On November 23, he was admitted to the U.S., at the age of 27.
 The photograph from his Certificate of Merchant status appears above.
 Find out more here and see the immigration documents here.
 Click on the photo for a larger image of the Hoon Owyang family, taken around 1944.
 This project is documenting family histories.
 In late 2001, we found a great deal of new (to us) materials on the immigration of Hoon Owyang (aka Owyang Koon Cheung) and his wife Gee Chew Lin Owyang (Grant and Carla and cousins' grandparents) at the National Archives center in San Bruno, CA. Then, through a distant Owyang cousin, we found an amazing book on the genealogy and history of 4,700 years of Owyangs!
 Click to find out more.
 This couplet tells the history of the origins of the Owyang name!
 Click on it to find what it means!
+1975 Tule Lake Photos Unearthed!
+Recently, Grant found negatives from the 1975 pilgrimage to Tule Lake.
+The prints are now on the Tule Lake Committee's website and include photos of what appear to be guard towers and barracks before they collapsed or were torn down.

 |

-What's New Shinzen ambassadors report on their Japan cultural exchange in the summer of 2009 (a next generation Tonai Din was in the group)
+Other articles Shinzen ambassadors report on their Japan cultural exchange in the summer of 2009 (a next generation Tonai Din was in the group)

 The 2nd Owyang reunion took place in Oakland on Sunday, October 26, 2008.
 Please click the link to view a page that has links to photos and videos from the presentations that day.

-Louise Owyang, the Amazing Hat Lady, featured in the Montclarion!
+Louise Owyang, the Amazing Hat Lady, featured in the Montclarion !
 Click here for a scan of the photo that appeared, which didn't make it onto the website, and the article.
 (8/08)

 Hokubei Mainichi article on the Shinzen program includes a Gong and a Din!
 (7/08)

-Next Generation Owyangs receive Montera Award; (6/08)
+Next Generation Owyangs receive Montera Award ; (6/08)

 Jack Din featured in Pocket (Sacramento neighborhood) newsletter!
 (5/08)